Chronic late credit card payments: How bad can fines, fees get?

 That doesn't give card issuers leeway to throw you to the wolves, but it does allow banks to adjust penalties for chronic or severe late payers, generally considered cardholders who:

-For instance, if money is tight and you make a late payment in January, then pay late again in March, your bank can hit you with a higher fee on the second offense, generally $35.
-And it'll be $35 for every late payment from there on out.
+For instance, if money is tight and you make a late payment in January, then pay late again in March, your bank can hit you with a higher fee on the second offense, generally up to $37 for every late payment from there on out.
 (See chart below for examples of late fee policies from major card issuers.)

 The penalty interest rate is also more stringent for repeat offenders.
 Pay late once, the higher APR applies to future purchases.
 Pay late twice in a six-month period, and the penalty APR will often apply to existing purchases, which can dramatically increase your minimum payment.

 Are so many late fees in a row unfair?
-Not according to Nessa Feddis, senior vice president of consumer protection for the American Bankers Association, who explains, "The idea is to give people an incentive to pay.
+Not according to Nessa Feddis, senior vice president and deputy chief counsel of consumer protection and payments for the American Bankers Association, who explains, "The idea is to give people an incentive to pay.
 It's like a parking ticket.
 If you can only impose one parking ticket till the car moves, why not just park it there for the week?"

 By letting you rack up more -- and heftier -- fines, your credit card issuer hopes you will, in effect, "move your car."